Telazer/event-helper/README.md

 });
 // Listener 3
 EventHelper.on({
-	group: 'group2',
+  group: "group2",
   eventName: "state_change",
   callback: () => {
     console.log("state_change triggered from group2");
   },
 });

-// Stop the listener 1 and 2 by passing the group name EventHelper.off({ group: 'group1' });
+// Stop listeners 1 and 2 by passing the group name EventHelper.off({ group: "group1" });

-// Listener 3 still active
+// Listener 3 is still active
 ```

 ### Stop all, yes ALL